auth0/terraform-provider-auth0/MIGRATION_GUIDE.md

 removed.
 Instead, follow the [Client Secret Rotation Guide](https://registry.terraform.io/providers/auth0/auth0/latest/docs/guides/client_secret_rotation) to achieve this functionality.

-The removal of the `client_secret_rotation_trigger` property ensures best practice for a more secure Auth0 tenant.
+The removal of the `client_secret_rotation_trigger` property follows the best practices for a more secure Auth0 tenant.

 ### Reading Client Secret